Thursday, March 31, 2022

 Title-Designer

-By sheer chance, I found another demo/intro maker the other day and it's also something I've never actually seen before.
+By sheer chance, I found a demo/intro maker the other day, which is also something I've never actually seen before.
 It was released in 1987/89 for the Atari ST by Hans-Conrad Stamm.
 That's right, The Blade Runners!
 Just when you think you know your ST stuff, something appears out of the blue.
 Well, new to me!

-Creating your first demo screen is a cinch because this is a remarkably easy program to use.
-Your intro can feature scrollers, colourful rasters, music and more.
-It's up to you to decide what and how to make your screen appear.
-Those with the skills to draw their own images or sample music will get even more from Title Designer.
+Creating your demo screen is a cinch because this is a remarkably easy program to use.
+The intro can feature scrollers, colourful rasters, music, etc. It's up to you to decide what and how to make your screen appear.
+Those with the skills to make their own images/sampled music will get the most from Title Designer.

-( Sadly, there are some visual issues on anything other than the original Atari ST )
+( Note, there are minor visual issues on anything other than the original Atari ST )

-Over the last few days, I have made several intros and what's immediately impressive is how effortlessly I could make screens bursting with colour - I only wish it supported traditional YM tunes along with samples utilizing the STe DMA hardware.
-Having said that, this is a belting program stuffed with loads of features and I love it.
+Over the last few days, I have made several intros and what's immediately impressive is how effortlessly I could make screens bursting with colour - I only wish it supported traditional YM tunes with samples utilizing the STe DMA hardware.
+Regardless, this is a belting program stuffed with loads of features and I love it.

 Okay, here are a few cool Title-Designer screenshots to check out...